Mixed Media Demonstration – Acrylic Paint and Collage

 I am using Multimedia Artboard for this piece.
 I started out finding some pictures and papers that I wanted to use.
 The diamond pattern, the stripes, and the snake pattern came from tissue paper that I found.
 I added some musical notes from a music book with a copyright from the early 1900’s.
 The pictures were from some I found in the public domain.
 I cut what I wanted and “glued” them onto my 18 x 24 Artboard.
 I also use watercolor paper and canvas at times.
 Any of them will work.
 I glue the papers on with matte medium if they are very lightweight (like the tissue) or with soft gel gloss if they are heavier (like the paper with grass in it ).
 Then you need to let your paper dry.
 I usually dry mine over night so as to be sure it is very dry!

-Acrylic Collage Demo 1
+Mixed Media Acrylic Painting and Collage Demonstration 1

 Step Two